On sufficient conditions for the transitivity of homeomorphisms: Introduction

-We observe that the assumption $\Omega(T) = CR(T)$ holds for homeomorphisms with shadowing property \cite[Theorem~3.1.2]{AH94}; generically in $\Diff(M)$ \cite[Corollaire~1.2]{BC04} and, by the Closing Lemma \cite{Pugh}, for $\Omega$-stable diffeomorphisms if $M$ has dimension $\geqslant 2$.
-Furthermore, the condition $\Omega(T) = CR(T)$ is not equivalent to shadowing, as exemplified by an irrational rotation on the unit circle, which satisfies $\Omega(T) = CR(T)$ but does not exhibit shadowing.
+We observe that the assumption $\Omega(T) = CR(T)$ holds for homeomorphisms with the shadowing property \cite[Theorem~3.1.2]{AH94}; generically in $\Diff(M)$ \cite[Corollaire~1.2]{BC04}; and by the Closing Lemma \cite{Pugh}, for $\Omega$-stable diffeomorphisms if $M$ has dimension $\geqslant 2$.
+However, the condition $\Omega(T) = CR(T)$ is not equivalent to shadowing, as exemplified by an irrational rotation on the unit circle, which satisfies $\Omega(T) = CR(T)$ but does not exhibit shadowing.

 Every $C^1$ Anosov diffeomorphism is structurally stable, has the shadowing property, is expansive, and its non-wandering set is hyperbolic and coincides with the closure of the set of periodic points (cf. \cite{Anosov67, Bowen75, Pugh}).
 Therefore, we recover from the previous items (b) and (c) the following known result: if $f\colon M \to M$ is an Anosov diffeomorphism of a smooth closed Riemannian manifold $M$ which is either accessible in $R(f)$ or has the barycenter property in $\per(f)$, then $f$ is a topologically transitive Anosov diffeomorphism (since $\Omega(f) = \overline{\per(f)}$).
 Whereas, from item (a) we conclude that, conversely, if $f\colon M \to M$ is a topologically transitive Anosov diffeomorphism, then it has the barycenter property on $M$, since $\Omega(f) = M$ and $f$ has the shadowing property on $M$.